|Best Overall||Sorel Women's Emelie Chelsea||Check Price||

-The anti-skid sole makes these stand out among other cheap women’s waterproof boots, as does the matte finish.
+The anti-skid sole makes these stand out among other budget women’s waterproof boots, as does the matte finish.
 And if you believe 12,000-and-counting of your closest Amazon-shopping peers, this pair is the way to do simple waterproof boots on a budget.

-How should waterproof boots fit?
+Q: How should waterproof boots fit?

-How to choose waterproof boots?
+Q: How to choose waterproof boots?

 Your intended activity is the number one thing to consider in how to choose waterproof boots.
 Daily wear?
 You’re looking for style and comfort.
 Suiting up for the snow?
 You need insulation and extra warmth in the footbed and sole.
 Torrential downpours?
 Get something that goes higher up your legs.
 In all cases: You need comfort, fit, and durability.

-What to look for in women’s waterproof boots?
+Q: What to look for in women’s waterproof boots?